 Most cases of Cushing's syndrome can be cured, though it may take some time for your symptoms to ease up.

-The condition, also known as hypercortisolism, is more common in women than men.
-It's most often seen in people ages 25 to 40.
+The condition is more common in women than in men.
+It's most often seen in people ages 25-40.

-The most common cause is related to medications called glucocorticoids, also commonly known as steroids or prednisone.
+The most common cause is related to medications called glucocorticoids, also commonly known as corticosteroids, steroids (for example, prednisone).

 These prescription steroids are used for conditions such as asthma, rheumatoid arthritis, lupus, or after an organ transplant.
-They are powerful anti-inflammatory medications.
+They’re powerful anti-inflammatory medications.
 Taking too much, for too long, can lead to Cushing's syndrome.

-It's not usually a condition that's passed in families.
-In some rare cases, though, people develop it because a problem in their genes makes them more likely to get tumors on their glands.
+It's not usually a condition that's passed along in families.
+In some rare cases, though, people have it because a problem in their genes makes them more likely to get tumors on their glands.